RiwEZ/TanatBlog/src/content/blog/til2.md

 This idea comes from the previous [Thing I've Learned](/TanatBlog/blog/til1) too.
 So, instead of using AWS root account to upload a media for my blog I implement a basic interface for managing medias using S3 as a data store.
 Actually, it's just a simple CMS that is implenmented by using Go, templ and HTMX which I have want to try for so long.
+(This [repoitory](https://github.com/emarifer/go-echo-templ-htmx) help me so much while I'm developing)

 <figure>
 <video controls="true" class="w-full" />